hsalokor/haskell-rescue/2011-11/20-command-line-monad.md

 readLolCats >>= writeCatFiles
 ~~~

-I would say that the `>>=` operator is the equivalent of the shell pipe for Haskell IO!
+I'd like to say that the `>>=` operator is the equivalent of the shell pipe for Haskell IO!

 The functions above could be implemente like